threefoldadmin/legal/definitions.md

 A non for profit organization who contribute to the ThreeFold concept.
 Meet them at https://threefoldtoken.com/team/
-The Foundation is a promotion and coordination organization.
+The Foundation is a promotion and coordination organization executed by ThreeFold FZC in Dubai.

 ## ThreeFold Grid (TFG)